tal66/expenses-tracker/README.md

 - Visualize expenses by categories and months
 - Get AI-powered insights

+Less than 60 seconds to get a full picture of your expenses.

 ---

 Automation:
 - Download expenses data from credit card provider (currently only supports 'Max' credit cards)
 - App is set to download last quarter files (can be changed in the code)
+- Notes:
-- Note: you may get different popups than me, and have to alter the code or handle them manually.
-It runs in ~20 seconds for me (could be faster, but allows the user to see what's happening, and the site to load)
+  - You may get different popups than me, and have to alter the code or handle them manually.
+  - It downloads the files in ~20 seconds for me.
+It could be faster and headless, but the current way:
+      - allows the user to see what's happening and whether the site changed since the last time
+      - allows the site to load at each step
+      - ideally, the user+password permissions would be READ only, but they grant WRITE permissions.
+If it was READ only, I wouldn't care and just run it in the background fast, but that's not the case.

 UI:
 - Expense category analysis with bar and pie charts